abertschi/abertschi.ch/hugo/content/blog/2023-cca-trusted-peripherals/trusted-periph.md

 ![cca](/blog/2023-cca-trusted-peripherals/fpga2.png)

-## Technical Report and Plots and Figures
+## Technical Report, Plots and Figures

 You may download the technical report here, I am planning to open source the artifacts later on.